Updated March 2022

 Why do I collect data?
-The legal basis for processing data: According to the GDPR, I am legally entitled to process this information because we have formed a ‘contract’, i.e. an agreement about how we wish to work together, or because you have reached out to me and indicated an interest in potentially entering into a contract.
+The legal basis for processing data: According to the fNADP and the GDPR, I am legally entitled to process this information because we have formed a ‘contract’, i.e. an agreement about how we wish to work together, or because you have reached out to me and indicated an interest in potentially entering into a contract.

 What information do I collect?
-I collect your name, contact information (postal address, email address and telephone number), your preference for receiving information by email, phone or text, your date of birth, emergency contact information, and the name and contact details for your doctor.
+I may collect your name, contact information (postal address, email address and telephone number), your preference for receiving information by email, phone or text, your date of birth, emergency contact information, and the name and contact details for your doctor.
 I also keep counselling records which I am legally and ethically obligated to do.
 I disclose information to third parties only with your consent or where legally or ethically justified (see my informed consent policy for more information).

 Your control of your personal data: